New Orleans' 'Let the good times roll' now 'Wash your hands'

 Whether Mardi Gras crowds were a factor in the disease's spread in Louisiana cannot be proven, but the celebration would be a likely breeding ground for a highly contagious virus like the one that causes COVID-19, said Dr. Richard Oberhelman.
 He is the chairman of the Department of Global Community Health and Behavioral Sciences at Tulane University's School of Public Health and Tropical Medicine.

-“During Mardi Gras, people were not thinking about social distancing or hand washing,” Oberhelman he added.
+“During Mardi Gras, people were not thinking about social distancing or hand washing,” Oberhelman added.

 The vast majority of people recover within weeks after catching the virus, and for most people, it causes only mild or moderate symptoms, such as fever and cough.
 But for older adults and people with existing health problems, it can cause severe illness requiring hospitalization.
 Five of those who have died in New Orleans lived at an upscale retirement home.